Seldir193/Videoflix_backend/README.md

 ```

 5. **Copy the .env.template file and rename it to .env**:
-   The .env file contains environment variables necessary for database configuration, SMTP settings, and other services.
-Make sure to adjust the values accordingly (e.g., SMTP, database).
+   Adjust the values in the .env file to match your local setup (e.g., database, SMTP).

 ```cmd
 copy .env.template .env   # On Windows